Champagne Singh: Impact Wrestling / Total Nonstop Action Wrestling (2018–present)

 Sahota debuted in Impact Wrestling on the November 1, 2018 episode of Impact!, under the ring name Raj Singh.
 He debuted with his tag team partner Rohit Raju under the tag team name Desi Hit Squad.
 They were introduced by their manager and Singh's father Gama Singh.
 In their debut match, the Desi Hit Squad defeated the team of The Beach Bums (Freddie IV and TJ Crawford).
 The Desi Hit Squad finished the year with a match during the December 6, episode of Impact!, defeating the team of Damien Hyde and Manny Lemons.

 The Desi Hit Squad returned for the January 3, 2019 episode of Impact! in a tag match against the team of Fallah Bahh and KM, a match which was observed by Scarlett Bordeaux, in hopes of winning her favor.
 The Desi Hit Squad, however, was unsuccessful in winning the match.
 During the month of January, Singh wrestled his first singles match, losing to Trey Miguel.
 He later in the month wrestled and lost his second singles match against Fallah Bahh.
 During the month of February the Desi Hit Squad wrestled against teams including The Rascalz (Dezmond Xavier and Zachary Wentz) and Eddie Edwards and Eli Drake.

 In February 2023, he changed his ring name to "Champagne Singh", adopting more of a playboy character and teaming regularly with Shera.
 In 2024, he became "Campaign Singh" after aligning himself with Mustafa Ali.
-At Under Siege 2025, he reverted back to his original "Raj Singh" ring name at Under Siege and ended his partnership with Ali, turning face for the first time in his career.
+At Under Siege 2025, he reverted to his original "Raj Singh" ring name at Under Siege and ended his partnership with Ali, turning face for the first time in his career.

 Personal life

 Sahota is the son of former professional wrestler Gama Singh.
 He is also the cousin of wrestler Yuvraj Singh Dhesi, known for his two tenures in the WWE as Jinder Mahal.

-He appears in Akash Sherman's documentary film Singhs in the Ring, which is slated to premiere at the 2025 Calgary International Film Festival.
+He appears in Akash Sherman's documentary film Singhs in the Ring, which premiered at the 2025 Calgary International Film Festival.